0xw3n/DVT-homestaker-curriculum/keystore-generation-and-mev-boost/validator-key-generation.md

 <figure><img src="../.gitbook/assets/image (110).png" alt=""><figcaption></figcaption></figure>

 Look for your USB drive in the output list.
-It will take a name similar to the screenshot above - i.e. `sdx`.
+It will take a name similar to the screenshot above - i.e. `sda1`.

 After you find it, you can proceed to mount your USB drive onto the `/media` folder.